 How to Bypass TPM Requirement for Windows 11 and Install It on Unsupported Hardware

 Here’s how you can bypass the TPM 2.0 requirement while installing a fresh copy of Windows 11 on your PC.
 Fresh installation seems to work, but we doubt the Upgrade will work unless someone can hack the check.

 - Download and Create Windows 11 Installation Media

 - Bypass TPM Requirement using Media Creation Script or Registry Editor

 - Installing Windows 11 on a Virtual Machine

-If you are not sure that you would like Windows 11, you can either choose to dual boot your PC or use Hyper-V to install Windows 11 on Windows 10.
+If you are not sure you would like Windows 11, you can use dual boot your PC or use Hyper-V to install Windows 11 on Windows 10.
 Also, make sure to check if your PC has TPM.

 1] Download and Create Windows 11 Installation Media

-- Start by downloading a fresh copy of Windows’ ISO or use the upcoming Windows 11 Installation Media tool when made available.
+- Start by downloading a fresh copy of Windows’ ISO or use the upcoming Windows 11 Installation Media tool from here.